caracalla/quake/README.md

 Adapted from https://github.com/mwh204/id-quake.x11.
 My personal notes are in notes.md.

-I've split this into two folders:
+I've split this into several folders:
 * src - the original, Linux-only source with minor modifications
-* newsrc - ported to SDL and actively under development
+* newsrc - ported to SDL and actively under development but mostly maintaining Quake compatibility

 ## Installation